 Malvina Milliron was born in a small rural town in Lithuania.
 However, she grew up fully embracing the Sothern California communities of Santa Monica and Venice Beach.

 She discovered her passion for painting at an early age while working in her dad’s classic car garage.
-She then went on to graduate from Otis college art design with a BFA in Digital Media.
+She then went on to graduate from Otis College of Art & Design with a BFA in Digital Media.

 In 2017, she maintained her own studio in the Santa Monica Art Studios located within the Santa Monica Airport.
 There, she participated in various gallery events, exhibits and shows.